pumbaasdad/system-restore/README.md

 ## Ansible

-`Ansible` must be on the PC that you wish to use to provision the server.
-The included playbook runs and produces no warnings with `ansible core` version 2.12.5 and `python` 3.10.4.
-Any local dependencies that are required to provision the server will be bootstrapped onto the system where the playbook is run.
-If ansible is installed in a virtual environment, the prerequisites will be installed in that environment.
+The included playbook runs and produces no warnings with `python` 3.10.4 and the packages in requirements.txt.

-Instructions for installing `ansible` can be found [here](https://tinyurl.com/yyt73e8b).
+All local dependencies can be installed and updated by running `pip install -r requirements.txt`.

 Information about variables that must be available to ansible, as well as any manual setup steps can be found in the README files under the `roles` directory.